rudyorre/TensorFaux/index.md

 layout: full
 homepage: true
 disable_anchors: true
-description: <h4>/ˈtensərfō/</h4><br /><h5>A knock-off of TensorFlow's more basic deep learning features.</h5>
+description: <h4>/ˈtensərfō/</h4><br /><h5>A knock-off of TensorFlow Keras.</h5>
 ---

-A neural network implementation which utilizes a simimilar API to [TensorFlow Keras](https://www.tensorflow.org/api_docs/python/tf/keras), the high-level API of [TensorFlow](https://www.tensorflow.org/).
+A neural network implementation which utilizes a similar API to [TensorFlow Keras](https://www.tensorflow.org/api_docs/python/tf/keras), the high-level API of [TensorFlow](https://www.tensorflow.org/).
 Everything here is written from scratch in [Python](https://www.python.org/) and [Numpy](https://numpy.org/), which allows these complex models to be more interpretable.

 <!---
 > I've never seen a more mediocre theme it actually hurts my insides.